headwinds/headwinds/README.md

 Loblaw Digital does not use Github although I'm a big fan of it especially co-polit.

 Depending on the task, I've been writing small Java, Go, and Python programs aka micro-services that monitor our feed servers and SQL database through evented systems.
 I also spend more time herding cats than code.
+I face many ingress/egress issues like we're missing 3 days worth of orders, what happened to that 250k?
+Or our recommnedation engine has stopped receiving it's feed, hey [wha' Happened?](https://www.youtube.com/watch?v=Of8JOVXYU0Q)

 ## Work/Play